KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Yet a new precision is required.

-If any universe-local layer, office, or hypostatic activity is made permanent without condition, it risks becoming an eternal hostage.
-The problem already appeared at **L₅ / IL₅** in the Theonic and Nekronic paradoxes.
-It must not be recreated at **L₃ / IL₃** or **L₄ / IL₄**.
+If a universe-local office were treated as a being condemned to function without end, it would seem an eternal hostage — the concern that first arose at **L₅ / IL₅** in the Theonic and Nekronic paradoxes.
+At **L₃ / IL₃** and **L₄ / IL₄**, that concern is answered, not recreated: a structural function is not the kind of thing a universe can hold.

 This clarification therefore distinguishes: